shaunburgin/SF-AuthService/SF-AuthService-specification.md

 ## **Interaction Diagram**

-Below is a Mermaid diagram illustrating the interaction between the Auth Service, the SDK, and a module called SF-ModuleX, including additional scenarios like account lockout and password reset.
+Below is a Mermaid diagram illustrating the interaction between the Auth Service, the SDK, and a module called SF-ModuleX.

 ```mermaid
 sequenceDiagram